syntheticgio/biomapper/README.md

   - [x] Add multithreading capability
   - [X] Allow user to select number of threads up to maximum
   - [ ] Verify multithreading works on larger data sets
+  - [ ] Lock global mutex or BioMapper class mutex?
+Check to see if class mutex suffices.
 - [ ] Output
   - [ ] Generate generic text readable output files (currently in binary) based on the files mapped
   - [ ] Specific flags can be provided for special mapping cases (i.e. SNVs vs. SNV dataset for exclusions, etc.)
 - [x] Enable EXCLUSIVE (in first annotation but not in the second)
+- [ ] Enable COLLAPSE (record all non-redundant positions)
 - [ ] Enable VCF file_type
 - [ ] Enable GTF/GFF file_type
-- [ ] Lock global mutex or BioMapper class mutex?
-Check to see if class mutex suffices.
 - [x] Headers
   - [x] Record headers in vector
   - [x] Record headers in map instead?